 The general standard is that for each hour of time spent in class, you should spend two to three hours of preparation time outside of class.
 You should think of a three-credit class as a nine hour per week class.
 The actual amount will vary with your abilities, your academic background and your motivation.
 But if we trust the ratio as a guideline, a full-time student taking 15 credits can expect to spend a total of 45 or more hours each week on course work including in-class lectures and labs and out-of-class preparation./p>

 Can I take fewer than 12 hours?

 Yes, and that may be in your best interest.
 But if you take fewer than 12 credits, you are classified as a part-time student.
-You are not eligible to live in campus housing; you are not eligible to participate in varsity sports; and your financial aid will be reduced to match the number of hours you take.
+You are not eligible to participate in varsity sports and your financial aid will be reduced to match the number of hours you take.

 Can I change courses after the term begins?

 You may, within limits.
 See “Registration” in the Academic Life section of the catalog for details.
 To make a change, visit your academic advisor to review your plans.
 If a change is appropriate, your advisor will file the change online with the Registrar’s Office.
 Refer to the campus calendar on my.hesston.edu for the specific drop/add period dates.
 You may add a course to your schedule during the drop/add period only.
 If you drop a course during the drop/add period, it will not appear on your record.
 If you drop a course between the end of the drop/add period and the time the course is 60 percent complete, it will remain on your record with a non-punitive grade of W. You may not withdraw from a course after it is 60 percent complete.